YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 ## Introduction

 I never thought it is a problem until I am making 1 million NTD a year.
-Before it happens, I am always trying to make more.
+Before it happens, I am always trying to make more because to be more tranquil, I must try to have more resources.

 ## Why?

-There are lots of rules to follow; for example, making more money, getting a serious relationship, traveling around the world, making good relationship between family members, helping others, keeping being thankful, ...etc

-But why?
-I should start to explore this issue.
+I finally know what I am looking for; that is, tranquility.
+If I am not tranquil, I cannot be myself because I am affected by the unstable status.
+I need to explore why I am not tranquil.

 ## How?

-I really do not know how to deal with this topic, but I can systemically decompose it.
-Noted that the concept of spirit is not the scope of this article, although I know it exists.
-As a result, I am going to decompose myself into physically outter world, emotionally inner world, and the concept of spirit and give scores (1 to 5) to these states and should tried my best to raise the scores.
+To be tranquil -> truly understand the reason why I am not tranquil -> decompose myself into outer and inner aspects -> make lots of explorations -> feel it and understand the impact of those relationships happend during explorations -> introspect

+Based on tranquility, give scores (1 to 5) to these states and tried my best to raise the scores.
+In all the relationships I built, some have more untranquil influence, some do not.
+It must be related to spirit but I am not going to elaborate it more.

 ### physically outter world

 Easily, based on my observations, I decompose it into health and financial status.

+There are too much noise.
+Given that I cannot avoid it, I should always increase my abilities for survival.
+That is, I should improve my technical abilities and physical abilities.

 #### health status